ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 will not send any more messages on this transfer connection.
 Any data received after a closure alert has been received MUST be ignored.

-(b) userCanceled: This alert notifies the recipient that the sender gateway is canceling the transfer connection for some reason unrelated to a protocol failure.
+(b) userCanceledNotify: This alert notifies the recipient that the sender gateway is canceling the transfer connection for some reason unrelated to a protocol failure.

+These are enumerated in the appendix.

-## Error Alerts
+## Connection Errors

-{: #error-alerts-section}
+{: #satp-connection-errors}
-When an error is detected by a SATP gateway, the detecting gateway sends a message to its peer.

-Upon transmission or receipt of a fatal alert message, both gateways MUST immediately close the connection.
-Whenever a SATP implementation encounters a fatal error condition, it SHOULD send an appropriate fatal alert and
-MUST close the connection without sending or receiving any additional data.

-The following error alerts are defined:
+Errors may occur at the connection layer, independent of the flows at the SATP layer and errrors there.

-- connectionError: There is an error in the TLS session establishment (TLS error codes should be reported-up to the gateway level)
+(a) connectionError: There is an error in the TLS session establishment (TLS error codes should be reported-up to the gateway level)

-- badCertificate: The gateway certificate was corrupt, contained signatures, that did not verify correctly, etc.
-  (Some common TLS level errors: unsupported_certificate, certificate_revoked, certificate_expired, certificate_unknown, unknown_ca).
+(b) badCertificate: The gateway TLS certificate was corrupt, contained signatures, that did not verify correctly, etc.  (Some common TLS level errors: unsupported_certificate, certificate_revoked, certificate_expired, certificate_unknown, unknown_ca).

-- protocolVersionError: The SATP protocol version the peer has attempted to negotiate is recognized but not supported.

-- (Others TBD)
+## SATP Protocol Errors

+{: #satp-protocol-errors}

+The errors at the SATP level pertain to protocol flow and the information carried within each message.
+These are enumerated in the appendix.

 # Security Consideration